renderedtext/ruby-101/README.md

   * $global_variables, @local_variables, @@class_variables
     * After the sign(s), they can also start with an underscore `_`
   * Class_names, Module_names, Constants - Uppercase!
+* Lines that start with an octothorpe # are comments
+  * Comments can appear after code: `puts 'Hello!'  # Prints 'Hello!'`

+## Using the Ruby interpreter

+* Invoke it by issuing `irb` in your terminal emulator; you can test some code in it, but you cannot save it to a file
+* Don't know what that class/method does?
+Try `ri method` for detailed explanations; if you do `ri class` it will show you all class methods
+* Ruby programs should have `#!/usr/bin/env ruby` as a first line in every Ruby file that is part of the program
+* The name of a Ruby program has the ending/extension `.rb`

 ## String objects